 - Anime surrealist storytelling: “The most audacious storytelling anywhere in the world.
 The writers have no fear and no obligation to teach us anything.
 It’s just madness and it’s quite beautiful.
 Jellyfish Princess, for example, was amazing.”

 Want to buy Warren a drink for his charms?
 In exchange, he’ll tell you a nice story and make you feel like the center of the universe for the whole night!
 Read the notoriously anti-social L. M. Warren’s bizarre interviews from 2004 to 2014, if you can hold your liquor.
-Or read about one of his books: Attempted Rapture, Cry on Cue and Raining Cats and Dogs.
+Or find out more of his inspirations on the Inspirations Pinterest Page at the The Magical Kingdom Pinterest.